jeisen0105/Bellabeat-Case-Study/README.md

 ![Chart](Rplot02.png)

-There is a negative correlatipon between Sentaery minutes and carlories burned.
+There is a negative correlatipon between Sedntaery minutes and carlories burned.

 ### Activity vs. Calories (Lightyly Active)